micronutrientsupport/glossary/README.md

 # Micronutrient Action Policy Support (MAPS) - Glossary
-Glossary of terms used within the MAPS project and the Micronutrient Support Tool.
+Glossary of terms used within the MAPS project and the Micronutrient Support Tool